-Maybe you’ve started turning down invitations for walks in the park, knowing the leg pain will become too much.
+Maybe you’ve started turning down walks, knowing the leg pain will become too much.
 Or perhaps you find yourself leaning on a shopping cart at the grocery store just to find a moment of relief.
-When your world starts to shrink to accommodate your pain, it’s a sign that something more serious could be happening.
-This is often the reality of living with progressing spinal stenosis.
-There is a tipping point where manageable symptoms become severe, and knowing how to recognize that shift is critical.
-That’s why it’s so important to understand what are the worst symptoms of spinal stenosis, because these are the signs that tell you it’s time to stop adapting to the pain and start treating its cause.
+When your world starts to shrink to accommodate your pain, it’s a clear signal something more is going on.
+These aren’t just random aches; they are classic spinal stenosis symptoms.
+Understanding the tipping point—when manageable discomfort becomes severe—is critical.
+It’s how you know when to stop adapting to the pain and start treating its cause.

 Key Takeaways